nestorrente/erdiagram/docs/Class_model.md

 ### Entity identifier property

-The identifier property of the entity will be modelled just like any other field.
+The identifier property of the entity will be modeled just like any other field.
 Contrary to the _[database model](Database_model.md#entity-identifier-property)_, the identifier field of the _class model_ must be _nullable_, so a `null` value can be used to represent an _unsaved instance_ of an entity.

 ## Relationships

-Relationships are modelled by adding new fields to the entity classes.
+Relationships are modeled by adding new fields to the entity classes.
 In the following sections, we will explain in deep how the cardinalities, direction, and aliases of the relationship affect the final _class model_.

 ### Cardinalities